Oh Yes! You're Beautiful

 "Oh Yes!
-You're Beautiful" is a song by English glam rock singer Gary Glitter, written by Glitter with Mike Leander and produced by Mike Leander.
-It was released as a standalone single in the UK in 1974, and peaked at No. 2 on the UK Singles Chart.
+You're Beautiful" is a song by the English glam rock singer Gary Glitter, written by Glitter with Mike Leander and produced by Leander.
+It was released as a standalone single in the UK in 1974, and peaked at No. 2 on the UK singles chart.
 The single features the non-album track, "Thank You, Baby, for Myself" as its B-side, which was exclusive to the single.